Majority Of Retail Employers Find Staff Recruitment A Struggle: Jobs.ie

 A new Jobs.ie survey reveals that four in five (83%) retail employers find recruiting retail staff for their business is a struggle.

 A further 60% of respondents find that employee retention is a major challenge faced by Ireland’s retail sector, the research shows.

 According to the recruitment website, when asked about their current recruitment methods, a total of 83% of Irish retail employers said that they only hire with a view for the job at hand and no expectation of employee progression or development.

 “Career progression and development will always be amongst the most important elements of a job for employees,” warns Christopher Paye, general manager, Jobs.ie.

 “Therefore, hiring without an expectation - not least the opportunity for employee progression - is a major red flag.”

-60% of respondents would do their best to keep an employee that shows promise and would take additional measures to keep these members of staff in the business, the survey highlighted.
+60% of respondents from the retail industry said that they would do their best to keep an employee that shows promise and would take additional measures to keep these members of staff in the business, the survey highlighted.

 “Many large retailers including supermarket chains and franchise businesses, are now offering very competitive graduate programmes, and by extension, more clearly defined career paths,” Paye said.

 “While this model of employment won’t be an option for every retailer, those facing acute recruitment or retention challenges may need to consider other ways they can offer prospective hires greater long-term opportunities beyond the immediate job at hand.”

 © 2019 Checkout – your source for the latest Irish retail news.
 Article by Donna Ahern.
 Click subscribe to sign up for the Checkout print edition.